Leak detection system for district cooling networks in demanding climates

 Location accuracy, not just alarm.
 Many leak detection options for pre-insulated pipes can tell you *that* a leak exists.
 CWA tells you where — within ±1 % of the distance to the alarm unit.
 On an 8 km feeder, that is a location window of roughly 80 m, enabling targeted excavation rather than network-wide inspection.

 Scalability for large networks.
 Each alarm unit monitors up to 8 000 m of sensor wire across four channels.
-Networks beyond a single unit chain up to multiple units together, centralised to a single host computer.
+Networks beyond a single unit chain multiple alarm units together, centralised to a single host computer.
 The same hardware platform serves a community development and a city-scale district cooling operator.

 Designed for continuous duty.
 The alarm unit is rated IP 65, operates on 90–264 VAC, consumes 11 W, and logs fault events to non-volatile memory that survives power interruptions.
 CE-certified, manufactured in Sweden.

-CWA systems have operated in GCC district cooling networks for over a decade
+CWA systems have operated in GCC district cooling networks for over a decade.
+Installations contend with:

 Desert ambient temperatures exceeding 50 °C — the alarm unit is rated for 0 to +40 °C as standard with an optional heater available for colder climates; standard enclosures cope with Gulf summers when installed in ventilated cabinets.

-High-humidity coastal regions — such as the Gulf region.
-Sealed connections and corrosion-resistant materials as standard.
+High-humidity coastal regions such as the Gulf coast — sealed connections and corrosion-resistant materials as standard.

 Salt air exposure on pipelines running near sea water cooling infrastructure.